prince543219/Telegram-ChatBot-Game/README.md

 # Telegram-ChatBot-Game
-A rock-paper-scissors game based on Telegram's ChaBot.
+A rock-paper-scissors game based on Telegram's ChatBot.

 - Content:
   There are five games in one round.
 User and Bot will receive five cards in each game.